TheraForge/OTFMagicBox/README.md

 * Care plan management using Apple's Carekit framework.
 * Monitoring of health data with Apple's HealthKit framework.
 * Automatic data synchronization across the Cloud (a la Dropbox) using the OTFToolBox SDK.
-* Support for various popular and innovative technologies out of the box: manual and biometric user authentication (Sign in with Apple in addition to standard login) with OAuth2, HIPAA- and GDPR-compliant traffic encryption at rest and in transit (uses TLS 1.3 crypto), real-time app notifications using HTTP2 Server-Sent Events (SSE), end-to-end file cryptography and integrity verification, etc.
+* Support for various popular technologies out of the box: user authentication (Sign in with Apple in addition to standard login) with OAuth2, HIPAA- abd GDPR-compliant traffic encryption at rest and in transit (uses TLS 1.3 crypto), app notifications using HTTP 2 Server-Sent Events (SSE), etc.
-* SF Symbols 2.2 support (available in iOS 14.5 and watchOS 7.4, and later releases)
+* SF Symbols 1.1 support (available on iOS/iPadOS 13 and watchOS 6, and later releases).
 * CI/CD support via GitHub Actions.